+Obviously, you need to make sure you’ve got something to pop bubs in when he or she is first born, and the last thing you want to be doing is hitting the shops when you get home from the hospital!
 However, there’s nothing wrong with waiting a little while to buy some really pretty pink or handsome blue outfits.
-What you may not realise is those first few weeks are often such a blur of highs and lows you probably won’t much care what baby is wearing – as long as they don’t cover them in poo and let you get some sleep!
+What you may not realise is those first few weeks are often such a blur of highs and lows you probably won’t care much what baby is wearing – as long as they don’t cover them in poo and let you get some sleep!

 And remember – there’s always online shopping, which you can do from home… on your phone… during the 3am feed if you like!